devbetel/Users-Api-Dotnet/README.md

 POST: /api/user/login:

     To login the user.
-To log in, the admin user must log in to this endpoint
+To log in, the admin user must log in to this endpoint. generated token jwt.

     JSON:
         emailOrUserName: string, Accept username or email;